array-analytics/plpg_hashids/README.md

 Tested PostgreSQL versions : 9.6.X (Should work on older and newer versions, just not tested)

-**It was done using plpgsql becuase Postgresql on Azure and AWS doesn't support creating your own extensions.**
+**It was done using plpgsql becuase, Azure and AWS don't allow creating your own extensions when running on their platform, and pg_hashids isn't a supported extension.**

 ## What is it?